Ocean and Resources Engineering

 Upon admission, the department chair meets with each incoming student at a preliminary conference to discuss the program requirements and determine any pre-program deficiencies.
 The student identifies a major area of study, and selects an academic advisor from the departmental faculty.
-The department chair serves as the advisor to the students without an undergraduate engineering degree until they satisfy the pre-program requirements and select academic advisors from their areas of study.
+The department chair serves as the academic advisor to the students without an undergraduate engineering degree until they satisfy the pre-program requirements and select academic advisors from their areas of study.
 The academic advisors review the coursework of the students every semester until they progress to the research stage and are advised by their MS or PhD committees.
 The research advisors are also tasked to monitor the students for three years after their graduation.
 All the information is recorded in the student progress form, which provides data for subsequent program assessments.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.